Arksine/moonraker/docs/contributing.md

 While Moonraker exists as a service independently from Klipper, it relies on Klipper to be useful.
 Thus, the tentative plan is to eventually merge the Moonraker application into the Klipper repo after Moonraker matures, at which point this repo will be archived.
-As such, contibuting guidelines are near those of Klipper:
+As such, contributing guidelines are near those of Klipper:

 #### New Module Contributions